Siege of Saint-Omer: Capture of Fort St. Jean

-Saavedra and his troops arrived to Fort St. Jean during the night.
-The Maestre the Campo sent Captain Don Bartolomé del Río to inspect the area while two pieces of artillery were mounted in the levee and the other two atop of a hill west of the levee.
+Saavedra and his troops arrived at Fort St. Jean during the night.
+The Maestre de Campo sent Captain Don Bartolomé del Río to inspect the area while two pieces of artillery were mounted in the levee and the other two atop of a hill west of the levee.
 The noise alerted a guard who shot his musket, thus putting on alert the garrison of the fort.
-Saavedra ordered then 100 of his soldiers and 100 of Velada's tercio to dug snake-shaped trenches at the outlet of the channel.
-The Germans of Rouvroy dug his trenches from the hill.
+Saavedra ordered then 100 of his soldiers and 100 of Velada's tercio to dig snake-shaped trenches at the outlet of the channel.
+The Germans of Rouvroy dug their trenches from the hill.
 When the night was dark and it began to rain, Saavedra ordered his 4 pieces to open fire over the fort.
 The French garrison responded with a heavy musketry fire.
-An accident occurred when a cannonball killed a Spaniard and pulled the leg of other one.
+An accident occurred when a cannonball killed a Spaniard and pulled the leg of another one.
 Saavedra suspended the fire and sent a drummer to warn the defenders that if they did not surrender, they would be massacred.
 The officer in charge of the fort responded that they relied that La Force would succor them and that he would give a response to Saavedra eight days later.

 Johann von Nassau-Siegen, meanwhile, found some French troops and began to withdraw in disorder.
 La Force immediately sent his cavalry and some musketeers under Comte d'Arpajoux to harass the rear-guard of the Count.
 The Spanish cavalry was in danger of being disbanded for a moment, but a sleeve of musketeers under Captain Don Antonio Pimentel, hidden in some hedges, managed to hold back the attack giving time to the Count to withdraw his troops.
 Pimentel was badly wounded in an arm, but he and his men managed to retreat because Arpajoux did not want to waste time finishing them and advanced towards Fort St. Jean.
 The retreat of the Count was soon noticed by Saavedra.
 Fearing that the relief force arrived on time, the Maestro de Campo sent his aid to ask Thomas of Carignano for permission to assault the fort, which was given.